Experienced in Every Type of DUI Charge in CA

 Plea Bargains & First-Offense DUIs

 Plea bargains are complicated procedures, though.
-In effect, you will be admitted that you have committed the crime of driving under the influence of alcohol.
+You admit that you have committed the crime of driving under the influence of alcohol.
 If the plea bargain is not accepted, you put yourself at a serious disadvantage for the following trial.
-Only proceed with a plea bargain if you have worked thoroughly with our Santa Rosa first DUI lawyer beforehand.

 Refusing a Breath, Blood, or Urine Test in California

-In the state of California, drivers who are lawfully arrested for DUI are required to submit to a breath, blood, or urine test to measure their blood alcohol concentration (BAC) under the state’s “implied consent” law.
-While many people believe that they can avoid being convicted of DUI by refusing to take these tests, test refusal is a crime in and of itself and can expose you to further penalties.
+In the state of California, drivers who are lawfully arrested for DUI are required to submit to a breath, blood, or urine test to measure their blood alcohol concentration (BAC) under the state's “implied consent” law.

 Refusing a chemical test in California can bring the following consequences: